awsdocs/amazon-sagemaker-developer-guide/doc_source/automating-sagemaker-with-eventbridge.md

 # Automating Amazon SageMaker with Amazon EventBridge<a name="automating-sagemaker-with-eventbridge"></a>

 Amazon EventBridge monitors status change events in Amazon SageMaker labeling, training, hyperparameter tuning, process jobs, and inference endpoints\.
-EventBridge enables you to automate Amazon SageMaker and respond automatically to events such as training job or endpoint status changes\.
-Events from Amazon SageMaker are delivered to EventBridge in near real time\.
+EventBridge enables you to automate SageMaker and respond automatically to events such as training job or endpoint status changes\.
+Events from SageMaker are delivered to EventBridge in near real time\.
 You can write simple rules to indicate which events are of interest to you, and what automated actions to take when an event matches a rule\.
 The actions that can be automatically triggered include the following:
 + Invoking an AWS Lambda function
 + Invoking Amazon EC2 Run Command
 + Relaying the event to Amazon Kinesis Data Streams
 + Activating an AWS Step Functions state machine
 + Notifying an Amazon SNS topic or an AWS SMS queue

-Some examples of Amazon SageMaker status change events that EventBridge monitors include:
+Some examples of SageMaker status change events that EventBridge monitors include:
-+ Amazon SageMaker training job state change
++ SageMaker training job state change

-  Indicates a change in the status of a Amazon SageMaker training job\.
+  Indicates a change in the status of a SageMaker training job\.

   If the value of `TrainingJobStatus` is `Failed`, the event contains the `FailureReason` field, which provides a description of why the training job failed\.